 You don’t have to go to Ireland to celebrate St. Patty’s Day like the Irish.
 In fact, you may not have to go far from home.
-These U.S. cities have a large Irish heritage and history that will help you to decide just where to celebrate St. Patrick’s Day.
+These U.S. cities have a large Irish heritage and history that will help you to decide just where to celebrate St. Patrick’s Day in the United States.

 It’s said that Savannah, Georgia has one of the largest St. Patrick’s Day celebrations.
 In fact, they don’t limit it to just one day.
 They celebrate all month.
 Savannah is home to the second-largest St. Patrick’s Day Parade, not just in the country, in the world.